Skip to Content

 Navajo Loop Trail Sign at Bryce Canyon

-For something more challenging, try the Navajo Loop Trail is only one-and-a-half miles long but but descends into the heart of Bryce Amphitheater for an extra emphasis on climbing.
+For something more challenging, hike the Navajo Loop Trail, which is only one-and-a-half miles long but descends into the heart of Bryce Amphitheater for an extra emphasis on climbing.

-This is a great option to see many hoodoos up close without hiking the entire amphitheater.
+Along the trail, you’ll get the chance to see several iconic hoodoos up close without hiking the entire amphitheater.
 It’s also one of the best places to see wildlife like mule deer when following the trail.
-Douglas-fir trees make the hike aromatic and it’s one of the best ways to view Thor’s Hammer.
+Douglas-fir trees make the hike aromatic, and it is one of the best ways to view Thor’s Hammer.

 Heavy rainfall and snowmelt can affect the Navajo Loop trails.
-Check with the visitor center or the park rangers during your visit to make sure it’s open.
+Check with the visitor center or the park rangers during your visit to ensure it’s open and safe to hike.

 14. Stargazing Under Utah’s Dark Skies